 - 2 tablespoons olive oil, reserved

-- In a large bowl, combine flour, salt, and yeast.
+- In a large bowl, combine flour, salt, honey, and yeast.
 Drizzle in water and stir dough with a wooden spoon until a slightly-sticky dough forms.
 Cover bowl with plastic wrap and let sit at room temperature overnight or 18-24 hours.

 - The next day, preheat oven to 425F.
 Lightly grease a 9-in cast iron with 1 tablespoon olive oil.
 Punch risen dough down and gently knead in cheddar cubes and jalapeno pieces. (reserve a few for garnishing)